prakhar1989/docker-curriculum/README.md

 <img src="images/cluster.png" alt="ECS cluster" />
 <img src="images/tasks.png" alt="ECS cluster" />

-We can see above that our ECS cluster called - foodtrucks was created and is now running 1 task with 2 container instances.
-Spend some time browsing this console to get a hang of what all options are there.
+We can see above that our ECS cluster called 'foodtrucks' was created and is now running 1 task with 2 container instances.
+Spend some time browsing this console to get a hang of all the options that are here.

 So there you have it.
 With just a few commands we were able to deploy our awesome app on the AWS cloud!
 ___________